chihaamin/TurboEcom/README.md

 ### Apps and Packages

-- `docs`: a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/)
+- `admin`: A [Next.js](https://nextjs.org/) app for the **Admin Dashboard**, styled with [Tailwind CSS](https://tailwindcss.com/) and utilizing [Shadcn UI](https://ui.shadcn.dev/).
-- `web`: another [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/)
+- `client`: A [Next.js](https://nextjs.org/) app for the **Client Web** interface, styled with [Tailwind CSS](https://tailwindcss.com/) and utilizing [Shadcn UI](https://ui.shadcn.dev/).
-- `ui`: a stub React component library with [Tailwind CSS](https://tailwindcss.com/) shared by both `web` and `docs` applications
+- `ui`: A shared React component library with [Tailwind CSS](https://tailwindcss.com/) used by both `admin` and `client` applications.
-- `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
+- `@repo/eslint-config`: Shared `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`).
-- `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo
+- `@repo/typescript-config`: Shared `tsconfig.json` configurations used throughout the monorepo.

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Building packages/ui

-This example is set up to produce compiled styles for `ui` components into the `dist` directory.
-The component `.tsx` files are consumed by the Next.js apps directly using `transpilePackages` in `next.config.ts`.
-This was chosen for several reasons:
+The `ui` package is set up to produce compiled styles for shared components into the `dist` directory.
+The `.tsx` files are consumed directly by the Next.js apps using `transpilePackages` in `next.config.ts`.
+This approach ensures:

-- Make sharing one `tailwind.config.ts` to apps and packages as easy as possible.
+- Easy sharing of a single `tailwind.config.ts` across apps and packages.
-- Make package compilation simple by only depending on the Next.js Compiler and `tailwindcss`.
+- Simplified package compilation using the Next.js Compiler and `tailwindcss`.
-- Ensure Tailwind classes do not overwrite each other.
-The `ui` package uses a `ui-` prefix for it's classes.
+- Avoidance of Tailwind class conflicts by using a `ui-` prefix for `ui` package classes.
-- Maintain clear package export boundaries.
+- Clear package export boundaries.

-Another option is to consume `packages/ui` directly from source without building.
-If using this option, you will need to update the `tailwind.config.ts` in your apps to be aware of your package locations, so it can find all usages of the `tailwindcss` class names for CSS compilation.
+Alternatively, you can consume `packages/ui` directly from the source without building.
+If you choose this option, update the `tailwind.config.ts` in your apps to include the package locations for CSS class scanning.

 For example, in [tailwind.config.ts](packages/tailwind-config/tailwind.config.ts):